 Aetna modified CPB 0887 for belinostat (Beleodaq), effective December 10, 2025.
-Here's what billing teams need to do before claims hit the queue.
+Here's what billing teams need to know before submitting claims.

 Quick-Reference Table